-Climate Lobbying Overview: The German Association of the Automotive Industry (VDA) appears to be actively lobbying EU and German climate policy for the automotive sector with negative engagement.
-The VDA has historically criticized long-term EU and German GHG emissions targets, while recently supporting an EU 2050 climate neutrality target.
+Climate Lobbying Overview: The German Association of the Automotive Industry (VDA) appears to be actively lobbying EU and German climate policy with negative engagement in 2021-23.
 It has consistently opposed more stringent EU CO2 standards for light-duty vehicles and phase-out dates for internal combustion engine (ICE) powered vehicles, including a proposed EU 2035 CO2 zero-emissions target for cars and vans.
 It also appears unsupportive of the EU’s proposed CO2 reduction targets for heavy-duty vehicles.

 The VDA appears to have actively advocated to include road transport in the EU Emissions Trading System (EU ETS) at the expense of other climate regulations, including in two November 2021 EU consultation responses on the revision of the Energy Taxation Directive and the revision of the EU ETS.
-In a May 2021 position paper, the VDA 819480 argued that the “EU ETS should be the lead instrument for ensuring climate-neutral transport”, and in its June 2021 Climate Strategy 2050 report, stated that “the EU ETS 2 should become the new lead instrument and assume an umbrella function, so that the existing regulations only have a complementary effect.”
-A November 2021 EU consultation response from VDA further advocated for the inclusion of road transport in the EU ETS.
+In a May 2021 position paper, the VDA 819480 argued that the “EU ETS should be the lead instrument for ensuring climate-neutral transport”, and in its June 2021 Climate Strategy 2050 report, stated that “the EU ETS 2 should become the new lead instrument and assume an umbrella function, so that the existing regulations only have a complementary effect”.